larrasket/tadwin/README.md

+# DEC 2025: DO NOT USE THIS.

+This code is a complete mess.
+Harmful at best.
+It's one of the worst things I've ever done to a computer in my entire life.
+I'm only keeping it as a reminder of how a 40 lines of code utility transformed into an ugly +1K single file that's impossible to comprehend.

 -   <span class="timestamp-wrapper"><span class="timestamp">[2025-04-19 Sat 14:12] </span></span> The code here is **EXTREME MESS**.
 It is not a software that&rsquo;s supposed to be used by others (yet).
 Feel free to ask me about anything, email address can be found on my profile or web page.